Article

 Moadh Bukhash, Chief Marketing Officer at Emirates NBD, celebrates the diversity he gains by working with independent professionals through Upwork.
 In a Fortune article, he said that having the ability to access diverse talent increases his chances of success.

-When explaining to your hiring partners the work that the independent talent will do, for example, don’t just ask for a remote web developer.
-Let them know you need a web developer to create a custom plug-in for your WordPress site.
-Or that you need a web developer to redesign a Shopify site for higher customer conversions.
+• Explain the tasks the person will do.
+Don’t just say you need a web developer.
+Say you need one to redesign a Shopify site for higher customer conversions, for example.
 The work they’ll do may impact where your partners look for talent and how they determine who qualifies for the work.

-You may want to help your partners design the screening process for identifying and vetting qualified people.
+• Help design the screening process.
+Show how to identify and vet qualified people.
 This may include designing assessments and suggesting interview questions.

-If appropriate, let them know you’re open to considering people with different backgrounds than they may have delivered in the past.
+• Tell them you’re open to diverse backgrounds.
+If appropriate, ask them to consider people from different backgrounds that they may have delivered in the past.
 Your flexibility may widen your talent pool, which may enable them to find your ideal person sooner.

-And give clear and timely feedback during every stage of the hiring process.
+• Give clear and timely feedback.
+Be responsive during every stage of the hiring process.
 The more you communicate, the better your outcomes will be.

-6. Establish a flawless interview process for hiring remote freelance talent
+6. Establish an interview process for hiring remote freelance talent

 How you design your interview process depends on your unique business needs.
 The marketing team at Singularity University uses Upwork regularly and designed a process that balances speed and stability at scale.
 For instance, team members are so accustomed to contracting talent that they can fill projects within 24 hours.
 However, they prefer that potential talent undergo two to three days of interviews to ensure they pick someone whom everyone approves.